-- Differentiating our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, seating plan, etc. - Adapting our resources and staffing - Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. - Learning packs for families to support learning
+- Adjust our curriculum plans to ensure all pupils can access them, for example, by grouping, 1:1 work, teaching style, lesson content, seating plan, etc. - Adapting our resources and staffing - Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. - Learning packs for families to support learning